Swiss stocks - Factors to watch on Dec 16

-ZURICH, Dec 16 (Reuters) - The Swiss blue-chip SMI was seen opening up 0.2 percent at 8598 points on Wednesday, according to premarket indications by bank Julius Baer .

-Here are some of the main factors that could affect Swiss stocks:
+ZURICH, Dec 15 (Reuters) - Here are some of the main factors that could affect Swiss stocks on Wednesday:

 Customer outflows from Swiss private bank BSI are “absolutely manageable” despite the turbulence shaking Brazilian parent Grupo BTG Pactual, BSI Chief Executive Stefano Coduri told newspaper Finanz und Wirtschaft.